konne88/SpaceSearch/README.md

     make -C /ss example

-You can connect to the development environment with emacs.
+From another terminal, you can connect to the development environment with your local emacs installation:

     emacs /docker:ss:/ss/src/coq/SpaceSearch.v